NFL funding study on its most common injury: hamstrings - WHIZ News

 They are the most common NFL injuries and nearly 75% of them result in missed time.

-The league’s Scientific Advisory Board is to announce a four-year, $4 million award to a team of medical researchers led by the University of Wisconsin.
+The league’s Scientific Advisory Board on Thursday announced a four-year, $4 million award to a team of medical researchers led by the University of Wisconsin.
 The study is part of the NFL’s effort to better understand and prevent lower-extremity injuries, including soft tissue strains such as hamstrings.

 “When you look at the burden of injury overall, lower-extremity injuries and strains are the No. 1 time-loss injury in the NFL.
-It’s a huge problem that keeps our players off the field, so it’s become a priority of ours,” NFL chief medical officer Dr. Allen Sills told The Associated Press ahead of Thursday’s announcement.
+It’s a huge problem that keeps our players off the field, so it’s become a priority of ours,” NFL chief medical officer Dr. Allen Sills told The Associated Press before the announcement.

 Hamstring injuries typically occur more among skill players who run at higher speeds, but players at other positions are also susceptible.